morazow/blog.morazow.com/_posts/2012-02-15-EMDC-Winter-Event.md

 and [KTH](http://www.kth.se/en) where we will be studying one semester.

-One thing I really liked was, seniors wore t-shirts while they were giving presentation and the tagline was
+One thing I really liked was, seniors wore t-shirts while they were giving presentation, and the tagline was

 > "no tagline yet, still running [paxos][1]"